winkleramy/Firewise/README.md

 Our steering committee circulated a google form survey to gauge interest in Firewise participation and the level of wildfire readiness of individual properties within our neighborhoods.
 An anonymized summary of the survey results can be viewed [here](Resources/Community%20Risk%20Assessment%20-%20Survey%20Results%20Summary.pdf).
 This survey opened in late August and closed on September 30.
 A big thank you to all our participants!!
 In our initial outreach, we heard from more than 40% of contacted property owners.
 We even heard from residents outside our original outreach area and ultimately widened our community boundary to accommodate everyone.
 We tried to draw a reasonable boundary to include all survey participants, as well as considering shared risks like road access, evacuation routes, and adjacency to open spaces, without overextending ourselves.

 The [GISWeb Assessors Map](https://gis.santacruzcountyca.gov/gisweb/) of our proposed Firewise community is shown below.
-The proposed boundary is drawn in blue and encompasses 79 properties.
-The community boundary is informed by a multiple factors, including survey response, shared road access / evacuation route, the county line to our north, and the Spanish Ranch Firewise community boundary to our south.
+The boundary is drawn in blue and encompasses 79 properties.
+The community boundary is informed by a multiple factors, including survey response, shared road access / evacuation route, the county line to our north, and the Spanish Ranch Firewise community boundary and Highland Rd to our south.
 These responses will inform our three-year plan and ensure we can include and contact those interested in participating.
 <!-- <img src="Resources/Mount Bache Neighborhood Subgroups.png" alt="Mount Bache Neighborhood Subgroups" width="800"> -->
 <img src="Resources/Community Boundary.png" alt="Proposed Community Boundary" width="800">

-### Step 2: Perform community risk assessment with a local fire professional
+### :white_check_mark: Step 2: Perform community risk assessment with a local fire professional

 A community risk assessment needs to be performed initially to apply for Firewise and then once every five years to remain in good standing.
 The steering committee is responsible for completing the community risk assessment document with input from all participating residents via the community risk assessment survey and a community drive-through with local fire professional.
 Our community drive-through took place with Lynn Sestak on September 24, 2024, who put together a report for our application.
 The report can be viewed [here](Community%20Risk%20Assessment%20-%20Drive-through%20Report.pdf).

 The community drive-through does not include any individual property assessments, only the general conditions of the community, such as roadside vegetation.
 Individual property assessments are completely voluntary and can be requested from the Fire Safe Council by filling out the request form at this website: [https://www.firesafesantacruz.org/HIZ](https://www.firesafesantacruz.org/HIZ).

 The results of the community risk assessment survey and drive-through are used to fill out the Firewise Community Assessment template, required for our application.
-The first draft of this completed form can be found [here](Firewise%20Community%20Assessment%20-%20Mt%20Bache%20Loma%20Prieta%20Plus.pdf).
+The completed form can be found [here](Firewise%20Community%20Assessment%20-%20Mt%20Bache%20Loma%20Prieta%20Plus.pdf).

-### Step 3: Host or attend an educational event once per year
+### :white_check_mark: Step 3: Host or attend an educational event once per year

 This year, 2024, our community event was a Zoom call with Lynn Sestak, volunteering as the Firewise Coordinator for Santa Cruz County, to share information and answer questions about Firewise.
 This event took place Thursday, August 8, at 6pm.
 A recording of Lynn's Zoom presentation can be found [here](https://drive.google.com/file/d/18StnswwQRPs-_7-UmDB_mJhIE3Y8-Nci/view?usp=drivesdk).
 A copy of the slides can be found [here](Resources/2024%20LS%20SCruz%20Why%20go%20Firewise%20Community%20version.pdf).

 In order to share information about this event and future events, our steering committee needs to know how to best contact you.
 We have contact details for all our survey responders.
 If you have not completed the survey but want to stay informed of future Firewise updates and events, please share your name, email address, and/or phone number with our steering committee by emailing Amy at [winkleramy@gmail.com](mailto:winkleramy@gmail.com?subject=Please%20Contact%20Me%20with%20Firewise%20Updates).

-### Step 4: Develop a three-year plan
+### :white_check_mark: Step 4: Develop a three-year plan

-The steering committee has released a first draft for review, which can be found [here](Firewise%203Year%20Action%20Plan%20-%20Mt%20Bache%20Loma%20Prieta%20Plus.pdf).
+The steering committee shared a first draft with our survey responders via email and WhatsApp on October 15 for review and finalized the document for our application on October 31.
+The submitted document can be found [here](Firewise%203Year%20Action%20Plan%20-%20Mt%20Bache%20Loma%20Prieta%20Plus.pdf).

 This plan is informed by the community risk assessment and by the shared concerns of our residents.
 In the community risk assessment survey, participants could share the issues most important to them and how they are willing to contribute.
 Some issues to keep in mind include: